-When customers browse the web, they are frequently already hooked into social media platforms such as Facebook.
+When customers browse the web, they are, frequently already hooked to social media platforms such as Facebook.
 Keeping this in mind, there is an excellent chance to leverage messenger capability to confirm orders or provide immediate online support.

-Once the chatbot system is merged with one of your shopping carts, it can be used with any of the platform’s stores.
-The more shopping carts your chatbot programme provides, the greater the number of potential customers.
+Once the chatbot system is, merged with one of your shopping carts, it can be, used with any of the platform’s stores.
+The more shopping carts your chatbot program provides, the greater the number of potential customers.

 Additionally, certain systems require shopping cart connectivity in order to gather information about products, quantities, and shipping terms that chatbots can use to offer appropriate responses to customers.